questorbyte/cellular_netowork_dataset/README.md

 A collection of CSV files (2 per UE) containing relative time at which packets were sent (starting from 0, no real timestamp), anonymized source and destination IP address, Protocol, Length of the packet sent and Information (related to protocol if it’s a control packet otherwise “protected packet”)

 **Tools used**
-🔹 rvictl, a command-line utility officially supported by apple and accessible to all Apple Developers ([rvictl](https://developer.apple.com/documentation/network/recording-a-packet-trace)) to capture network traffic from Apple UEs
+🔹 rvictl, a command-line utility officially supported by apple and accessible to all Apple Developers ([rvictl](https://developer.apple.com/documentation/network/recording-a-packet-trace)) to capture network traffic from Apple UEs <br>
-🔹 PCAPdroid, an official app with 100k+ downloads with 3.9 rating ([PCAPDroid](https://play.google.com/store/apps/details?id=com.emanuelef.remote_capture&hl=en_CA)) to capture network traffic from Android UEs
+🔹 PCAPdroid, an official app with 100k+ downloads with 3.9 rating ([PCAPDroid](https://play.google.com/store/apps/details?id=com.emanuelef.remote_capture&hl=en_CA)) to capture network traffic from Android UEs <br>
-🔹 WireShark to analyse the packet capture
+🔹 WireShark to analyse the packet capture <br>

 ---